Haddox/prot_stab_analysis_pipeline/README.md

         * `stabilityscore`: the stability score (**TODO: describe how this is computed**)

+## An example analysis that reproduces the results from Rocklin et al. from the starting deep-sequencing and FACS data

+I provide an example of how to execute this pipeline in the `Jupyter` notebook called [`example_analysis_code.ipynb`](example_analysis_code.ipynb).
+In this notebook, I reproduce the entire analysis from the Rocklin et al. study, starting from the deep-sequencing data.
+Most of the input data for the analysis is stored in the directory called `data/`.
+However, the input FASTQ files are stored in a separate location on TACC.

+After executing the analysis, I test that the results of the pipeline match the original results from the Rocklin et al. study.
+To do so, I downloaded the following files from the paper's supplemental info and uploaded them in the following location in this repository:

+* for each protease, I uploaded a file giving protein counts generated from the raw deep-sequencing data.
+These files are stored in the directory `data/original_Rocklin_counts/` and are called `rd4_chymo.counts` and `rd4_tryp.counts` for chymotrypsin and trypsin, respectively.
+* for each protease, I uploaded a file giving EC50 values (and other related metadata) for each protein design.
+These files are stored in the directory `data/original_Rocklin_EC50_values/` and are called `rd4_chymo.sel_k0.8.erf.5e-7.0.0001.3cycles.fulloutput` and `rd4_tryp.sel_k0.8.erf.5e-7.0.0001.3cycles.fulloutput` for chymotrypsin and trypsin, respectively.

 ## A template notebook that compiles experimental data from the BIOFAB uploaded on TACC

 The notebook [`template_notebook.ipynb`](template_notebook.ipynb) is a template for carrying out the above pipeline for computing stability scores starting from experimental data from the UW BIOFAB uploaded to TACC.
 See the instructions in the notebook for further details.

+### How to launch a Jupyter notebook on the Maverick cluster on TACC
 I ran the above notebook on TACC.
 To do so, you will need a TACC account.
 If you do not already have one, you can request one by following the instructions here: https://sd2e.org/accounts/request-access/

 The way I ran this notebook on TACC was by logging onto the Maverick server using the following command: